The Great McGinty: Release

 The Great McGinty premiered in New York City on August 15, 1940, and was generally released on August 23.
 The movie was not a large hit but was profitable.

 It was released on video in the U.S. on April 7, 1988, and re-released on June 30, 1993.

 Adaptations

 Brian Donlevy appeared in a Philip Morris Playhouse radio adaptation January 23, 1942, on the CBS radio network, the August 27, 1945 episode of The Screen Guild Theater and in the April 20, 1946 episode of Academy Award Theater.
 It was also adapted to the October 12, 1947 episode of the Ford Theatre and a May 11, 1952 Screen Guild Theater starring Broderick Crawford.
 Donlevy also appeared in a television adaptation on Lux Video Theatre, broadcast on 28 April 1955, with Thomas Gomez and Jesse White.
 The director was Earl Eby and Preston Sturges' screenplay was adapted by S.H.
 Barnett.

-Paramount considered a remake of the film starring Bing Crosby in 1950, and in 1954 with Bob Hope, but decided against both.
+Paramount considered a remake of the film starring Bing Crosby in 1950, and one in 1954 with Bob Hope, but decided against both.